quorrajs/Ouch/README.md

     });
 ```

-For more options, For more options, have a look at the example files in examples to get a feel for how things work.
+For more options, have a look at the example files in examples to get a feel for how things work.
 Also take a look at the [API Documentation](http://ouch.readthedocs.org/en/latest/api-docs/) and the list of available handlers below.

 ### Available Handlers